poojaruhal/poojaruhal.github.io/_projects/project-how-code-documentation-efforts-spread-class-hierarchy.md

 - Gather information about how classes are documented.
 - Identify at which inheritance level classes are documented often.
 - Design a visualization to present the class documentation hierarchy.
-- Analyze the role of hierarchy in the class documentation.
+- Analyze the role of hierarchy in the class documentation.<br>